SCJedi/entropy-adaptive-kv-cache/README.md

 MIT License.
 See [LICENSE](LICENSE) for details.

+Built by [Infinite Visions AI Agents](https://www.infinitevisionsaiagents.com) — we build AI systems that pay for themselves.

 ---

 *This research was conducted collaboratively between a human researcher and Claude (Anthropic).
 The repository documents the full arc honestly, including the many things that didn't work.
 Research is a search process; most paths are dead ends.
 The value is in what you learn from them.*